craftcms/docs/docs/4.x/deployment.md

 ---
-description: Recommendations for hosting and deploying a Craft application
+description: Recommendations for hosting and deploying a Craft application.
 sidebarDepth: 2
 ---